 - participants will more often be exposed to Dutch core values, such as equality and freedom of speech

-Municipalities will play an important role.
+Municipalities play an important role.
 They will pay rent, healthcare insurance and utility bills for migrants with residence permits living on benefits.
 They will do so for the first 6 months after the migrant receives their permit.

 - educational institutions

 - civic integration organisations

-The change in law is set to come into force on 1 January 2022.
+The change in law has come into force on 1 January 2022.